 Here are some of the biggest content mistakes I’ve made in my 11-year marketing career.
 I learnt the hard way, but I’m sharing these with you so you don't have to.

-1. Being reactive rather than proactive with your blogging strategy and SEO
+1. Being reactive rather than proactive with your content strategy and SEO

-If you find yourself saying, “What shall we write about this week,” then your blogging strategy is lacking.
+If you find yourself saying, “What shall we write about this week,” then your content strategy is lacking.

 A bunch of disparate blog topics (even if they’re relevant to your audience) will have little benefit to your SERPs rankings.

 Create a ‘content compass’.
 Plan the next three months, thinking about the topic you want to own and using a tool such as SEMrush to research popular search terms surrounding this topic.
 Then create a list of articles based around this topic and optimise each article around a specific search term.

 2. Not getting laser-focused with your buyer personas